melli79/mathGames/Readme.md

 ### 2. Lattice approximation

-According to Alon Amit, the analogon for an algebraic approximation of a dyadic number can be achieved as follows:  You need to choose a large integer $M$, e.g. $\mathrm{gcd}_{k=2}^n k$ and a maximum degree $D$.
+According to Alon Amit, the analog for an algebraïc approximation of a dyadic number can be achieved as follows:  You need to choose a large integer $M$, e.g. $\mathrm{gcd}_{k=2}^n k$ and a maximum degree $D$.
 Then you form the lattice vectors

  $$\begin{array}{cccccrr}
    v_0 &= (1,&0,&0,&\ldots,&0,&M),\\